bbc/tams/docs/appnotes/0008-timestamps-in-TAMS.md

 Adding the exclusive markers makes it clearer that it is a TimeRange.
 * An eternal TimeRange should be represented as `_`, omitting the markers.
 * A TimeRange may consist of a single Timestamp, either with inclusive markers or no markers.
+Such a TimeRange is instantaneous (i.e. has zero duration).
 Markers should be included for a single Timestamp to makes it clear that it is a TimeRange.
 * A TimeRange should be treated as an empty TimeRange by implementations if the end is before the start, or the start and end are equal and either has an exclusive marker.